bdelbosc/nuxeo-stacks/README.md

 - Graphite running on http://localhost:8000 to look into nuxeo metrics

-- netdata running on http://localhost:1999 to monitor OS and containers Note that it is much better to install netdata on the host instead as in container
+- netdata running on http://localhost:1999 to monitor OS and containers Note that it is much better to install netdata directly on the host (not dockerised)

 ## Battery included